-- Lump sums increased due to more members retiring than in the prior year. - Transfers in were lower, reflecting less new starters joining the scheme and choosing to transfer in benefits on commencement of employment, than last year. - Transfers out were higher, reflecting more people leaving the scheme and choosing to transfer out their benefits than the last year.
+- Lump sums decreased due to less members retiring than in the prior year. - Transfers in were lower, reflecting less new starters joining the scheme and choosing to transfer in benefits on commencement of employment, than last year. - Transfers out were higher, reflecting more people leaving the scheme and choosing to transfer out their benefits than the last year.